 Ruth Iodice has had us in for tea:

 (and all of us on the far side of forty),

 Martha Bosworth, Fred Ostrander missed dearly,

 and Hart, yours truly, talking about Forty.

 As Blue Unicorn closes on fifty years, it has seen changes.
 Since the deaths of Iodice and Ostrander, John Hart has continued as sole editor, and we have changed format and schedule.
 After decades as a stapled booklet, the magazine is now perfect-bound, the format preferred by bookstores and libraries, with key information on the spine.
-The schedule has changed from three issues per year to two more robust ones, containing as many poems on an annual basis as before.
-Each issue now begins with remarks by the editor.
-Subscriptions now run by volume year, and back issues are available for download (free to subscribers) or hard-copy purchase.
+The schedule has changed from three issues per year to two more robust ones, containing more poems, on an annual basis, than before.
+Digital subscriptions are now offered at half price, and back issues are available for download (free to subscribers) as well as by hard-copy purchase.